 A HARD DAY'S NIGHT is a surrealistic day in the life of the most overwhelmingly popular rock group of all time.
 It studies the Fab Four through a typical 36 hours as they ostensibly try to get to the big show on time.
 Along the way are gags, character vignettes, and musical set pieces.

 The documentary style of this movie masks its tight construction, clever script, and sublime anarchy second only to the Marx brothers.
 It portrays the Beatles sympathetically -- like the heroine of It Happened One Night, they are constantly told what to do and smothered by all they have.

-Part of the humor of this movie is that it is not the members of the Beatles but Paul's grandfather who causes most of the trouble.
+Part of the humor of A Hard Day's Night is that it is not the members of the Beatles but Paul's grandfather who causes most of the trouble.
 Musical numbers include "Can't Buy Me Love" and "Should Have Known Better" as well as the title song, its title taken from Ringo's warped syntax after a long recording session.

-Families can talk about crazed Beatles fans.
+Families can talk about crazed Beatles fans in A Hard Day's Night.
 Are kids surprised to see teens react that way to a band?
 Are there stars or artists who draw the same reaction today?
 How has the Internet changed how fans react and communicate with their idols?